LeweyM/LeweyM.github.io/personal-site/content/posts/7-Branches.md

 2 --> b[b]
 ```

-And finally, the `'c'` character will be appended to the newly created group.
+And finally, the `'c'` character will be appended to the newly created `Group` node.
 ```mermaid
 graph TD